 It’s fair to say that my absolute favourite type of photography is wildlife photography.
 There’s nothing quite like the feeling of getting up close and personal with a beautiful creature, and when all the stars align and the animal is in the right place, at the right time, and you get the dream shot, it gives me a buzz like nothing else on earth.
-If you’re a beginner wildlife photographer, and you’re reading this, chances are you feel the same – or you want to!
+If you’re an amateur wildlife photographer and you’ve come here looking for easy wildlife photography tips for beginners, chances are you feel the same – or you want to!

 What’s great about wildlife photography is that, unlike people, animals don’t get bored or annoyed, and you don’t have to ask their permission!
 But taking great photos of animals can also be extremely challenging, because you can’t ask them to move or pose for you.
 You have to work with what you’ve got, and learn how to make the best of any given situation.